lyjia/simple-llamacpp/README.md

     ./llamacpp-chat2.py -h

 The above command will output the script's help message.
 Please refer to it for a listing of how to invoke the script and its options.

+### Generating a default configuration file

+    ./llamacpp-chat2.py --generate-default-config

+The above command will generate a default config.ini and place it in `~/.config/simple-llamacpp/config.ini`.

 ### Running with a simple prompt